SonjaKaufmann/optinomic-documentation/optinomic-directives/score-threshold.md

 - If declared: Show Ranges.

 ######`show-percent-scale`
 - true / false:  if true: Show some small lines to show the %.
+The example image above `Without Ranges` have set show-percent-scale="true".